fpapado/svg-use/README.md

 This section uses the following example:

-- The relevant package is `svg-use-href`
+- The relevant package is `@svg-use/core`
-- The source repository path is `/Users/user/svg-use-href`
+- The source repository path is `/Users/user/svg-use`
 - The target application path is `/Users/user/my-app`

 ### Using the `file:` protocol